Tao-su/Proteoform-predictor/Example/Readme.md

 **Note**: to download fasta file, click Download button, select format as FASTA(canonical), and hit Go button

-Open Command Prompt in the directory.
+Open Command Prompt in the current directory and use the following code to generate a blast database.
+The first parameter is the fasta file of subject strain.
+The second parameter is a user defined name of blast database.
 Make sure you open it as administrator if it is installed in **C** drive.
 ```bash
 makeblastdb -in uniprot-proteome_UP000002032.fasta -dbtype prot -out E_coli_B
 ```
 Copy the three newly generated file to the folder where you want to store other inputs

 ## 3. Setting parameters for main function